fingerskier/AI4X/README.md

 eXplore, eXpand, eXploit, eXterminate
 * fog of war
 * any unit/building lifts the fog-of-war
+Real-time
+- units move & work at some "realistic" speed (games are purposely long)

 ## Architecture
 Node.js + TS + ESM server
-* goal is to host a game server
+* goal is to host a game server either locally or interwebs
+* Express?
+Fastify?
+Colyseus?
 2D top-down view.
 Overlapping grids of tiles
 * terrain